koknat/dif/README.md

       -filePairs               Similar to -report, but only displays the files which are found in both directories, and mismatch

       -filePairsWithOptions    Similar to -filePairs, but also lists the dif command and options

+      -intersection            When used with -report, only list files which exist in both directories

       -fast                    When used with -report, use only the file size to compare, instead of md5sum This is much faster, but could miss cases where bits are flipped